GoldHEN/GoldHEN_Plugins_SDK/README.md

 ## Including the SDK as a static library

-If you are sure you won't be rebuilding the GoldHEN SDK, then you can include stuff from `include/`, run `build_static.bat` to build a static library `libGoldHEN_Hook.a` and then use it in your project for the implementation of the headers.
+If you are sure you won't be rebuilding the GoldHEN SDK, then you can include stuff from `include/`, run `make` for Linux or `build_static.bat` for Windows to build a static library `libGoldHEN_Hook.a` and then use it in your project for the implementation of the headers.

 ## Credits